botmanual/vim/install.md

 winget install vim.vim

 ```
-You can also access [site](https://www.vim.org/download.php) to install manually.
+You can also access this [site](https://www.vim.org/download.php) to install manually.

 For debian